TejaswiniPenki/playwright-login-automation-tool/README.md

-A simple tool to automate login using Playwright, LangGraph, and Streamlit.
+This project automates the login process using Playwright, LangGraph, and Streamlit.
-It fills the login form, logs steps, and takes screenshots.